Prince Louis' Six Godparents Revealed: All the Details

 Louis will be christened at The Chapel Royal within the grounds of St. James's Palace in London.
 The young royal will be christened by the Archbishop of Canterbury, the Most Reverend Justin Welby—the same person who performed Charlotte's and Prince George's christenings.

-Several family members will attend the momentous occasion, including Prince Charles, Duchess Camilla, the Duke and Duchess of Sussex and Kate's parents.
+Several family members will attend the momentous occasion, including Prince Charles, Duchess Camilla, the Duke and Duchess of Sussex and Kate's parents and siblings.
 However, Queen Elizabeth II and Prince Philip will not be in attendance.

 We and our partners use cookies on this site to improve our service, perform analytics, personalize advertising, measure advertising performance, and remember website preferences.
 By using the site, you consent to these cookies.
 For more information on cookies including how to manage your consent visit our Cookie Policy.